HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/reflection.md

 }
 ```

-We want to get the `public TestFoo()` constructor, which can be written as follows.
+To get the `public TestFoo()` constructor, we must write it in the following form.

 > The following example